George B. McClellan: Ohio

 On May 3 McClellan re-entered federal service as commander of the Department of the Ohio, responsible for the defense of the states of Ohio, Indiana, Illinois, and, later, western Pennsylvania, western Virginia, and Missouri.
 On May 14, he was commissioned a major general in the regular army.
 At age 34, he outranked everyone in the Army except Lt.
 Gen. Winfield Scott, the general-in-chief.
-McClellan's rapid promotion was partly due to his acquaintance with Salmon P. Chase, Treasury Secretary and former Ohio governor and senator.
+McClellan's rapid promotion was partly due to his acquaintance with Secretary of the Treasury Salmon P. Chase, who was formerly an Ohio governor and senator.

 As McClellan scrambled to process the thousands of men who were volunteering for service and to set up training camps, he also applied his mind to grand strategy.
 He wrote a letter to Gen. Scott on April 27, four days after assuming command in Ohio, that presented the first proposal for a strategy for the war.
 It contained two alternatives, each envisioning a prominent role for himself as commander.
 The first would use 80,000 men to invade Virginia through the Kanawha Valley toward Richmond.
 The second would use the same force to drive south instead, crossing the Ohio River into Kentucky and Tennessee.
 Scott rejected both plans as logistically unfeasible.
 Although he complimented McClellan and expressed his "great confidence in your intelligence, zeal, science, and energy", he replied by letter that the 80,000 men would be better used on a river-based expedition to control the Mississippi River and split the Confederacy, accompanied by a strong Union blockade of Southern ports.
 This plan, which would require considerable patience of the Northern public, was derided in newspapers as the Anaconda Plan, but eventually proved to be the outline of the successful prosecution of the war.
 Relations between the two generals became increasingly strained over the summer and fall.